Alejogb1/job-board/blog-data/how-to-classify-text-using-spacy.md

 texts = [
     "This product is amazing.",
     "I am really unhappy with this purchase.",
-    "The service was just okay.",
+    "The service was just .",
     "Absolutely loved it!"
 ]